1981 South Africa rugby union tour of New Zealand and the United States: The protest movement

-Some of the protest had the dual purpose of linking racial discrimination against Māori in New Zealand to apartheid in South Africa.
+Some of the protests had the dual purpose of linking racial discrimination against Māori in New Zealand to apartheid in South Africa.
 Some of the protesters, particularly young Māori, felt frustrated by the image of New Zealand as a paradise for racial unity.
 Many opponents of racism in New Zealand in the early 1980s saw it as useful to use the protests against South Africa as a vehicle for wider social action.
-However, some Maori supported the tour and attended games.
+However, some Māori supported the tour and attended games.
+John Minto, the national organizer for HART, thought that the tour "stimulate[d] the whole debate about racism and the place of Māori in our community."
+Political activist Tom Newnham's opinion echoes that of Minto's, albeit considerably more radical, stating that "we are basically the same as white South Africans, just as racist."
+Some of those protesting racism in South Africa felt inclined to reflect on the racial divide in their own country, before condemning another – part-Māori rugby spectator Kevin Taylor did not join the protests because he "wanted New Zealand to fix its own issues before New Zealanders started telling other countries how to fix their problems."

 Tour of the United States

 With the American leg of the tour following directly after the events of New Zealand, further protests and clashes with police were expected.
 Threats of riots caused city officials in Los Angeles, Chicago, New York City and Rochester to withdraw their previous authorisation for the Springboks to play in their cities.

 Midwest

 The Springboks' match against the Midwest All Stars team had originally been intended to be played in Chicago.
 Following the anti-apartheid protests, it was secretly rescheduled to the mid morning of Saturday 19 September at Roosevelt Park in Racine, Wisconsin.
 The clandestine strategy seemingly worked as around 500 spectators gathered to watch the match.
-Late in the game, however, a small number of protestors arrived to disrupt proceedings and two were arrested after a brief altercation broke out on the field.
+Late in the game, however, a small number of protesters arrived to disrupt proceedings and two were arrested after a brief altercation broke out on the field.